Skip to Main Content

 The Chicago referencing style comes in two varieties:

-1. Notes and bibliography (often also referred to as Chicago footnote)
+1. Notes and bibliography (also referred to as Chicago footnote)

-2. Author-date (often also referred to as in-text or parenthetical text)
+2. Author-date (also referred to as in-text or parenthetical text)

 The notes and bibliography system is often used in the humanities disciplines such as literature, history and the arts.
 This referencing style requires footnotes in text when citing, and a bibliography at the end of your document listing all the works that you have cited and any other works you have consulted.
 The bibliography should be arranged alphabetically by author.

-For more examples and explanations, refer to the online Chicago Manual of Style, 17th edition.
+For more examples and explanations, refer to the official Chicago Manual of Style Online 18th Edition.

 The video below from the Laurier Library also offers an excellent overview of both the Chicago systems.